 about

-Ever since Erica Penk saw the movie Toy Story she wanted to explore animation and voice her own characters which set her down a path toward film and realtime technology.
+Ever since Erica (Penk) Moraru saw the movie Toy Story she wanted to explore animation and voice her own characters which set her down a path toward film and realtime technology.
 Although both artistic and technical, she focused more on the technical side of the industry initially.

 Latest Posts